Koło fortuny

-Koło Fortuny is a Polish television game show based on the American program Wheel of Fortune and developed for Poland by Wojciech Pijanowski and Paweł Hańczakowski.
-The show first ran from 2 October 1992 to 1 September 1998.
+Koło fortuny is a Polish television game show based on the American program Wheel of Fortune and developed for Poland by Wojciech Pijanowski and Paweł Hańczakowski.
+The show first ran from 2 October 1992 to mid-1998.
 Its second run went from 29 October 2007 to 2009, and its third was debuted on 10 September 2017.

-For rules of the game, see the article entitled Wheel of Fortune (U.S. game show), as this article only describes the unique differences in the Polish version of the show.
+For rules of the game, see the article entitled Wheel of Fortune (American game show), as this article only describes the unique differences in the Polish version of the show.

 Contestant podium color designations

 The 2007–09 run of the show was one of few versions to use a green podium instead of the traditional blue, using a red-yellow-green sequence.
-The original show used the reverse order of the American version's color sequence, with blue on the left, yellow in the middle, and red on the right (also using the traditional diamond backdrops as seen in the US version from 1989 to 1992).
+The original show used the reverse order of the American version's color sequence, with blue on the left, yellow in the middle, and red on the right (also using the traditional diamond backdrops as seen in the American version from 1989 to 1992).

 The current show's sequence is purple-blue-yellow.